xigxog/examples/go/hello-world/README.md

 It works!
 But how do you run the app in a different environment so you can change who to say hello to?
-You need to update the ConfigMap `env` that contains the `HELLO_WORLD_WHO` variable.
+You need to update the ConfigMap `env` that contains the `who` variable.
 Of course if you change what is running now the `world` environment will no longer exist.
-Instead you can create a new Namespace and run the app there with the updated ConfigMap.
+Instead you can create a new namespace and run the app there with the updated ConfigMap.
 Try it out.

 ```shell
 kubectl create namespace hello-universe